-FamilyMart runs its convenience store (hereinafter referred to as "CVS") businesses, and it pursues convenience for customers and embraces the business slogan "Combination between you and FamilyMart."
-It also proposes "Rich yet simple mind" and aims to create our customers' ideal CVS chain.
+FamilyMart, the wholly owned parent company of BSS, operates convenience stores (hereinafter referred to as "CVS"), and it pursues convenience for customers and embraces the business slogan "A combination of you and FamilyMart."
+It also proposes "A rich yet simple mind" and aims to create our customers' ideal CVS chain.

-In the Japanese CVS businesses, the Company seeks to increase the growth potential and profitability of all member stores by actively continuing to open up stores and implementing marketing and operational measures.
-Toward 2020, FamilyMart has set the strategic theme "Fun&Fresh" for further growth while focusing on proposing a next-generation CVS store that creates new lifestyles.
+In the Japanese CVS businesses, the Company seeks to increase the growth potential and profitability of all member stores by actively continuing to open stores and implementing marketing and operational measures.
+Toward fiscal year 2020, FamilyMart has set the strategic theme "Fun & Fresh" for further growth while focusing on proposing a next-generation CVS store that creates new lifestyles.

 To pursue the advantages of scale and synergy by leveraging management resources intensively and expanding the network of stores, FamilyMart integrated the CVS businesses with Circle K Sunkus Co., Ltd. (hereinafter referred to as "Circle K Sunkus") on September 1, 2016.
-As a result of this, FamilyMart holds one of the largest CVS networks in Japan (market share of 33% (Note)) with 18,038 stores nationwide (including 4,286 Circle K Sunkus brand stores) as of the end of May 2017.
-The Company is now seeking to build the leading business platform in the industry by switching the brand from Circle K Sunkus to FamilyMart.
+As a result of this, FamilyMart holds one of the largest CVS networks in Japan (market share of 33% (Note)) with 18,038 stores nationwide (including 4,286 Circle K

+Sunkus brand stores) as of the end of May 2017.
+The Company is now seeking to build the leading business platform in the industry by switching the brand from Circle K Sunkus to FamilyMart at an early stage.